jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 Ants and God.

 *Look at ants.
 They live in two dimensions.
 In order to tell ants about the human world, a human will have to become an ant and tell them about the three-dimensional human world.
 And do you think ants will understand?
 Of course not.
 But their world is part of the human world.
-God is in the fourth, fifth, sixth—in the eternal dimension.
+God is in the fourth, fifth, sixth—the eternal dimension.
 We cannot understand everything.*

 <p style="text-align: center;">*</p>